 About the Digital SAT

-In 2023, the International SAT will transition to digital to meet the changing needs of students and educators.
+In 2023, the SAT transitioned to be fully digital to meet the changing needs of students and educators.

 Bluebook is the custom-built digital testing app that is being used by SAT to administer the exam.
 Before the test, Bluebook needs to be downloaded to your device, and you will need to do a quick exam setup one to five days before your test.
 The software will verify that your device satisfies all specifications before downloading your exam and producing your admission ticket.